Compressive Fourier collocation methods for high-dimensional diffusion equations with periodic boundary conditions: Introduction

 A first class of methods for solving PDEs in moderately-high dimension is based on sparse grids; see, e.g., \cite{shen2010efficient,shen2012efficient}.
 A more recent line of work focused on constructing high-dimensional PDE solvers that are able to exploit low-rank structures in tensor-based approximations; see, e.g., \cite{bachmayr2015adaptive,bachmayr2016tensor,dahmen2016tensor}.
 In the past few years, a research direction that has gained considerable attention in the scientific machine learning community is the development of high-dimensional PDE solvers based on deep neural networks; see, e.g., \cite{berner2020analysis,elbrachter2022dnn,grohs2020deep,gu2021selectnet,han2018solving}.
 We refer to \cite{weinan2021algorithms} for an extensive literature review on the topic.

 From a different perspective, our work can also be contextualized within the literature of numerical methods for PDEs based on compressive sensing.
 Compressive (or compressed) sensing was introduced in \cite{donoho2006compressed,candes2006robust} and had a transformative impact on an interdisciplinary array of fields including, notably, scientific computing.
 For general introductions to compressive sensing and its applications, we refer to \cite{adcock2021compressive,foucart2013mathematical,lai2021sparse}.
 As mentioned in \S\ref{s:contributions}, our work builds upon the compressive spectral collocation method proposed in \cite{brugiapaglia2020compressivespectral}.
-Yet, we recall that the method proposed in our paper is provably able to lessen the curse of dimensionality with respect to the number of collocation points, as opposed to the method in \cite{brugiapaglia2020compressivespectral}, thanks to the improved trunaction and collocation strategies.
-Other numerical methods for PDEs based on compressive sensing include techniques based on Petrov-Galerkin discretizations \cite{jokar2010sparse,brugiapaglia2015compressed, brugiapaglia2018theoretical, brugiapaglia2021wavelet} and isogeometric analysis \cite{brugiapaglia2020compressive, kang2019economical}.
-Another related line of work is the development of sparsity-promoting spectral methods for multiscale problems based on sparse Fourier transforms \cite{daubechies2007sparse} and soft thresholding \cite{mackey2014compressive,schaeffer2013sparse}.
+Yet, we recall that the method proposed in our paper is provably able to lessen the curse of dimensionality with respect to the number of collocation points, as opposed to the method in \cite{brugiapaglia2020compressivespectral}, thanks to the improved truncation and collocation strategies.
+Other numerical methods for PDEs based on compressive sensing include techniques based on Petrov-Galerkin discretizations \citep{jokar2010sparse,brugiapaglia2015compressed, brugiapaglia2018theoretical, brugiapaglia2021wavelet} and isogeometric analysis \citep{brugiapaglia2020compressive, kang2019economical}.
+Another related line of work is the development of sparsity-promoting spectral methods for multiscale problems based on sparse Fourier transforms \citep{daubechies2007sparse} and soft thresholding \citep{mackey2014compressive,schaeffer2013sparse}.
+In this direction, a very promising class of sublinear-time algorithms based on the sparse Fourier transform and on Fourier-Galerkin discretizations for high-dimensional, multiscale elliptic PDEs with periodic boundary conditions has been recently proposed in \cite{gross2023sparse}.
 For further pointers to the literature and historical remarks, we refer to \cite[Section 1.2]{brugiapaglia2020compressivespectral}.

 Finally, we observe that using truncation sets of hyperbolic cross type in combination with Monte Carlo sampling is a well-known strategy in the context of high-dimensional \emph{polynomial} approximation and its applications to \emph{parametric} PDEs (see \cite{adcock2022sparse} and references therein).
 However, to the best of our knowledge, this is the first work where this strategy is successfully employed to construct a sparse high-dimensional PDE solver.